Skip to main content

 If you need a copy of your collective bargaining agreement, contact your local union representative or your local union office.

-Under Article VIII, Section 2 of the SEIU Constitution, members can appeal to the International President from a local union’s final decision on election protests, assuming that they have exhausted the process at the local level and have appealed to the International Union within 15 days of when the local union issued its decision.
+Local union election protests have to be initiated at the local union level in accordance with the local union’s constitution and bylaws and any other applicable rules.
+Under Article VIII, Section 2 of the SEIU Constitution, members can appeal to the International President from a local union’s final decision on election protests, assuming that they have exhausted the process at the local union level and have appealed to the International Union within 15 days of when the local union issued its decision.

-If you have reached out to your local union representative and believe you are not receiving an adequate response, you can write a letter to SEIU describing your concern(s).
-That letter can be sent to:
+If you have reached out to your local union representative and believe you are not receiving an adequate response, you can write an email or letter to SEIU describing your concern(s).
+That email or letter can be sent to:

 Attn: